Featured Issue: Immigration Detention and Alternatives to Detention

 - Daily Costs of ICE ATD: Average daily cost for participants enrolled in ICE’s Intensive Appearance Supervision Program (ISAP): $8.00

 - Community-Based Case Management: The FEMA/CRCL Case Management Pilot Program (CMPP), also known as the “Alternatives to Detention Grant Program,” received $15 million in continued funding for FY2024.
-It is currently operating in five cities.
+Prior to January 20, 2025, it was operating in five cities.

 - Average daily cost of providing case management for individual family members by a community-based organization (2018 pilot): $14.05